jeshernandez/PiTrac/docs/camera/auto-calibration.md

 ## Physical Setup

-Before you can run auto-calibration in the web UI, you need a calibration rig with golf balls at known positions.
+Before you can run auto-calibration in the web UI, you need a calibration rig to hold golf balls at known positions.

 ### 1. Print the Calibration Rig

 **Files**: [GitHub - Calibration Rig STL files](https://github.com/PiTracLM/PiTrac/tree/main/3D%20Printed%20Parts/Enclosure%20Version%202/Calibration%20Rig)

-The rig works with both V1.0 and V2.0 enclosures.
+The rig works with both V1.0 and V2.0 enclosures, though V1 is not as well-supported and may need custom measurements (ask on Discord).
 Only difference is the measurement values you'll configure.

 **Print Settings**:
 - Material: PETG preferred (less warping), PLA works fine